TomyGato91/tomygato91.github.io/day_of_birth.md

-## This Python program gives the day of the week you were born by giving your birth date
+## Pyhton Program to know the day of the week you were born

 **Project description:** This is a starting program that I wrote while practicing my knowledge in Python and the use of different libraries.
 In this case the project is based on the libraries datetime & calendar.
 Both are useful in order to manipulate time modules and work directly in days, months and years in order to get different information.